okrause/SolvisRemoteFetcher/README.md

 The results can be:
 * printed to stdout
-* sent to an InfluxDB
+* send to an InfluxDB

 ## How?
 Adjust the variables in .environment file to fit your environment.